 Primary and secondary brain tumours

-Cancers that have spread to the brain from somewhere else are called secondary brain tumours.
+Cancers that have spread to the brain from somewhere else in the body are called secondary brain tumours or brain metastases.
 Cancers of the lung, breast, kidney, stomach, bowel (colon), and melanoma skin cancer can all spread to the brain.

-If you are looking for information, it is important to understand which of these types of brain cancer you have.
-The treatment and outlook may be very different for each.
+If you are looking for information, it is important to understand which of these types of brain tumour you have.
+The treatment and outlook may be different for each.
+You can ask your doctor or specialist nurse if you are not sure.

 Question about cancer?
 Contact our information nurse team